Natasha: Akpabio told to stop hiding behind known blackmailers

-Akpabio vs Natasha: Ex-Minister Mentions 1 ‘Contradiction’ in Activist Attack on Kogi Senator
+Akpabio vs Natasha: Prominent Politician Mentions ‘Contradiction’ in Activist Attack on Kogi Senator

-- The former minister of environment, Mohammed Abdullahi, has urged Senator Godswill Akpabio, to stop hiding behind known blackmailers
+- A prominent political leader, Mohammed Abdullahi, has urged Senator Godswill Akpabio to stop hiding behind known blackmailers

 - Abdullahi said the Senate President should be courageous and defend himself against the sexual harassment levelled against him by Senator Natasha Akpoti-Uduaghan

-- According to Abdullahi, Dr Sandra Duru also known as Professor Mgbake contradicted herself while accusing Senator Akpoti-Uduaghan
+- According to the politician, Dr Sandra Duru, also known as Professor Mgbak,e contradicted herself while accusing Senator Akpoti-Uduaghan

 Legit.ng journalist, Adekunle Dada has over 8 years of experience covering metro, government policy, and international issues